rdmorganiser/rdmorganiser.github.io/en/index.md

 Follow us on Twitter:
 : [twitter.com/rdmorganiser](https://twitter.com/rdmorganiser)

-Discuss with us on Slack, a web-based software:
+Discuss with us on Slack:
 : [rdmo.slack.com](https://rdmo.slack.com)

 For questions and other matter, please contact us by mail <a href="mailto:rdmo-team@listserv.dfn.de">rdmo-team@listserv.dfn.de</a>.